 Whether you are planning a wedding celebration around the Mediterranean Sea or across the Irish Sea, in Mexico or the Maldives, the planning and preparation we undertake is nearly always the same.

-What is the price for Destination Wedding Photography?
+What is the cost for a destination wedding?

 Our destination wedding photography prices are the same as our UK wedding photography prices.
 The only additional costs for our clients are flight tickets, baggage fees and accommodation.
 We usually stay two nights but that can be dependent on the length of the event.